SoftwareQuTech/qoala-mlir/README.md

       -DMLIR_ENABLE_BINDINGS_PYTHON=ON \
       -DPython3_EXECUTABLE=/path/to/your/venvs/llvm-venv/bin/python3
 ```
-Please note that we need to specify the python executable _from the virtual environment_.
-Otherwise, the MLIR python requirements will not be available when needed.
+*Warning*: We need to specify the python executable _from the virtual environment_.
+Otherwise, the MLIR python
+requirements will not be available when needed.

 Build llvm according to the configuration (should produce the compiled files in `./llvm/build`)
 ```shell